Electro707/ee-parts-database/docs/database_spec.rst

 ============= ============= =======================================================
 Key           Value Type    Description
 ============= ============= =======================================================
-comp_type     string        The component type (resistor, bjt, etc) which corresponds to the part's table name part          dict          A dictionary describing the part qty           int           The quantity of this part used in this board alternatives  list          A list of alternative parts that can be used, each part being the same format as the part key above.
+type          string        The component type (resistor, bjt, etc) which corresponds to the part's table name part          dict          A dictionary describing the part qty           int           The quantity of this part used in this board designator    str           The part designator on the PCB alternatives  list          A list of alternative parts that can be used, each part being the same format as the part key above.
 This list can be left as an empty array.
 ============= ============= =======================================================